checkmarx-ts/CxQueryReplicate/README.md

 ### (Optional) More About Source Customization

-The default SDK configuration file is named `config.ini` and can be found in the `.Checkmarx` subdirectory of the user’s home directory.
-The location of the SDK configuration file can be overridden using the `checkmarx_config_path` environment variable.
+The location of the SDK configuration file and its name can be overridden using the `checkmarx_config_path` environment variable.

 The SDK configuration file is a Windows-style “.ini” file, with the